Bike Trails of Cape Cod: 7 Day Travel Itinerary

 After returning to the parking lot, secure your bikes and walk to Woods Hole.
 This interesting little village is home to a number of top scientific institutes; some have hours open to the public.
 Walk the waterfront, dine in one the village restaurants, and shop the craft shops.
 Before leaving the area, head to the town of Falmouth with its Village Green and whitewashed churches.
 Shop the collectibles, candy, and clothing stores of Main Street.

-Day 3: Bike the Cape Cod Canal Rail Trail (14 mile round trip; 1.5 hours).
-Afternoon at Scusset Beach
+Cape Cod Canal Rail Trail (14 mile round trip; 1.5 hours).
+Scusset Beach

 Pack a picnic and beach chairs.
 Drive to the Scusset Beach State Reservation in Sagamore on the north side of the canal.
 Unload the bikes.
 Follow the canal to the Sagamore Bridge (2.5 miles), the Bourne Bridge (3.25 miles), and the Buzzards Bay Railroad Bridge (1.25 miles).